-Here's the deal: Let me read through the geeky jargon, and give you the bottom line on hiking issues, including what to eat (or not) for better performance.
+Let me read through the piles of information published every day (including geeky jargon), and summarize it to give you the bottom line on all things hiking, including what to eat (or not) for better trail performance.

-I also try to cover the latest news in hiking injuries, gear developments, good deals, useful resources for hikers, breaking news, and whatever is on my hiking radar.
+I also summarize the latest news in hiking injuries, gear developments, good deals, useful resources for hikers, breaking news, and whatever else lands on my hiking radar.

-It's free, it's easy to sign up for my newsletter, and it's even easier to unsubscribe if you don't find it useful.
+A free, easy to sign up for monthly newsletter called Happy Trails, and it's even easier to unsubscribe if you don't find it useful.

-And while you wait, enjoy the back issues.
+And while you wait, enjoy the Happy Trails back issues.

 I've pulled together lots of useful detailed information to answer your questions about which trail foods to select for day hikes, overnights, and longer trips.